 What about chalk paint and other paints that say you don’t need to use primer?

 There are lots of amazing paints out there that claim you don’t need to prime before using them.
-Chalk paints, mineral paints, and other boutique paints often claim they can be painted right onto any surface without primer.
+Chalk paints, mineral paints, and other boutique paints often claim they can be painted right onto any surface without a primer.

 Yellowing of white furniture paint caused by wood tannins.